 Tanzania Political Map

 Tanzania is located in eastern Africa, along the Indian Ocean.
 The country is filled with memorable sites like Mount Kilimanjaro, the source of the Nile, the Serengeti, and Africa’s largest lake, Lake Victoria.
-Also, it’s known for its wilderness, safaris, and Big Five game animals including the elephant, lion, leopard, buffalo, rhino.
+Also, it’s known for its wilderness, safaris, and Big Five game animals including the elephant, lion, leopard, buffalo, and rhino.
 It borders 8 African countries including Uganda, Kenya, Rwanda, Burundi, the Democratic Republic of Congo, Zambia, Malawi, and Mozambique.
 The capital of Tanzania is Dodoma.
 But its largest city is Dar es Salaam.
 Other major cities are Mwanza, Zanzibar, and Arusha.

 Tanzania Satellite Map

 Tanzania is part of the African Great Lakes region (Rift Valley Lakes).
-Lake Victoria is Africa’s largest lake, second largest freshwater lake by area, and a source of the Nile.
+Lake Victoria is Africa’s largest lake, the second largest freshwater lake by area, and a source of the Nile.
 Also, Tanzania is home to the world’s second deepest lake, which is Lake Tanganyika in the west.
-Finally, Lake Nyasa (Lake Malawi) is 350 miles in length found in the southwest of Tanzania.
+Finally, Lake Nyasa (Lake Malawi) is 350 miles in length found in southwest Tanzania.
 Overall, the Serengeti Plain spans the northern region of Tanzania and is home to the second-largest terrestrial mammal migration in the world.
 It’s the site of around 1.5 million wildebeest migration, which makes it one of the Seven Natural Wonders of Africa and a natural travel wonder of the world.

 Tanzania Physical Map